-This data both casts doubt on, and even refutes the Minister’s conclusions, as well as those suggested recently by some in media.
-These media stories were based on a recent report in Sustainability, called Road Safety Impact of Increased Rural Highway Speed Limits in British Columbia, Canada leading one to believe that the adjustments (upward) in speed limits resulted in across-the-board increased crashes.
+We believe this data both casts doubt on, and even refutes the Minister’s conclusions, as well as those suggested recently by some in media.
+These media stories were based on a recent report in Sustainability, called Road Safety Impact of Increased Rural Highway Speed Limits in British Columbia, Canada suggesting that the adjustments (upward) in speed limits resulted in across-the-board increased crashes.

 The good news is that 16 – just above half – of the affected segments showed no reduction in safety and instead saw a 14% decrease in collisions.